 Hedge Fund Cases

-Zamansky & Associates is a leading specialist when it comes to representing the interests of investors in hedge funds.
+Zamansky LLC is a leading specialist when it comes to representing the interests of investors in hedge funds.
 The trillion dollar hedge fund industry is lightly regulated and in many cases investor’s losses are due to hedge fund fraud on behalf of a fund’s management.

 We represent both institutional investors such as “fund-of-funds” and high net worth investors who have trusted their investments with hedge fund managers.
 Our firm was the first to file an arbitration claim against Bear Stearns due to the collapse of its funds: the High-Grade Structured Credit Strategies Enhanced Leverage Fund and its counterpart, the High-Grade Structured Credit Strategies Fund.